 A lot of times I notice businesses dishing out content that is flowery, pretty, and well-written yet serves no actual purpose.
 It’s not outstanding so it doesn’t get particularly shared on social media but its usefulness is lost because businesses get nothing out of it.

 It’s time to set the record straight: a good portion of your content marketing strategy should be focused on getting you leads.
-Content that you put out has to be appealing enough to get people to leave their email address with you so you can follow up with your offer.
+Content that you put out has to be appealing enough to get people to leave their email address with you so you can follow up with your offer but make sure to check each of their email by email checker online to avoid any issues ahead like hacking, fraud and any other similar cyber crimes.

 Here are 7 ways you can leverage your content and use it as the best lead generation tool at your disposal.